alphonse92/vplplusplus_composer/k8s.md

 ### 6. Deploy the Vpl ++ Web Client

+**Please set your google application key in the client configuration file to able to login with google accounts**

 1. Compile the configuration file of client with the namespace that you want to deploy for
 2. Deploy the service as `Upload a service` title said, running for example `./create_service.sh client $NAMESPACE`
 3. Check your cluster status